-Higher HRV has been found to be associated with reduced morbidity and mortality, and improved psychological well-being and quality of life
+Higher HRV is associated with reduced morbidity and mortality and improved psychological well-being and quality of life.

 - 1 What is Heart Rate Variability?

 - 2 How do you locate Heart Rate Variability information?